SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/CPP/Headpose_Detection.md

 ![](images/Headpose_flowchart.PNG)

+### Select CPU as plugin device
+In previous labs,  Face, Age and Gender detection is done.
+Now, the application will be extended with head pose detection.
+Here, the CPU will be used as plugin device for inferencing head pose detection.
+Which is already selected for Age and Gender detection in previous lab.

 ### Load Pre-trained Optimized Model for HeadPose Inferencing
-We need CPU as plugin device for inferencing HeadPose and load pre-retained model for HeadPose Detection on CPU
+Load pre-retained optimized model for head pose detection on CPU as CPU is already selected as plugin device previously.
 - Replace #TODO: HeadPose Detection 1
 - Paste the following lines